 Section 6.
 Meetings

-Regular meetings of the CHAPTER will be or as amended by the active body.
+Regular meetings of the CHAPTER will be quarterly or as amended by the active body.

-Special meetings may be scheduled by any elected officer or by 5% of the voting members of the organization.
+Special meetings may be scheduled by any elected officer or by 5% of the voting members of the CHAPTER.
 All members must be given a minimum of 24 hours notice, weekends and holidays excluded, prior to the meeting time.

 Business or legislative meetings cannot be conducted unless a quorum of the membership is present.
-A quorum for this CHAPTER is defined 1/3 (33.3%) of the active membership.
+A quorum for this CHAPTER is defined as 1/5 (20%) of the active voting membership.
+An Active voting member is defined as as a CENCAL chapter member who has voting rights, has attended a cencal meeting within the past year, and/or has participated in some capacity (committee, attended event, chair, etc.) in CENCAL affiliated activities or events.

+In the event that an online vote is necessary, at least 1/5 of the Active CENCAL membership will need to vote in order for the results to be legitimate.

 ARTICLE V

-Committees
+Executive Committees

 Section 1.
 Executive committees.